Pulling a prime minister out of a hat

 ‘We will need (careful) listening and respect — a lot of respect, above all — between government and parliament,’ he said.
 He went on to add that it was about ‘respect towards all political forces’ represented in parliament.

 Everything mentioned above, together with the reaction of the right, which will wait for actions and not judge by words, indicates that Michel Barnier, a conservative with long experience in French and European politics, could be the man who reconciles the Macron camp and Le Pen’s nationalists.
 If the left is not going to work along the president’s guidelines, why not try an opposite scenario?
-The presidential camp, i.e. via Édouard Philippe, has indicated at multiple occasions that this is a possible scenario.
+The presidential camp, i.e. via Édouard Philippe, has indicated on multiple occasions that this is a possible scenario.

 What lines will the collaboration walk?
 Mainly on the issue of immigration, this is what will become bread and games for the new French ruling team, all dressed up in the form of a fight for France’s security and identity.
 Changes to the electoral system will also be possible.
 But what later?
 Concessions regarding socio-economic policies might be too challenging to swallow for the Macronist and Republican camps respectively.